 The patient's general health and the stage of the cancer determine the curability of bronchioalveolar carcinoma.
 Surgical removal offers a very high chance of a cure when BAC is discovered early as a single, localized tumor.
 A single BAC lesion can be surgically removed with almost a ~70-85% 5-year survival rate and very little chance of recurrence.

 BAC has a significantly higher overall five-year survival rate than other forms of lung cancer, ranging from 48% to 69% following surgery.
 Women usually have even higher survival rates than men.
-The prognosis is less favorable if the disease is more advanced, has spread, or has multiple lesions.
+The prognosis is less favourable if the disease is more advanced, has spread, or has multiple lesions.

 In such cases, treatment focuses on controlling the disease and improving quality of life rather than achieving a complete cure.